apache/spark/docs/sql-error-conditions-invalid-default-value-error-class.md

 which requires `<expectedType>` type, but the statement provided a value of incompatible `<actualType>` type.

+## NOT_CONSTANT

+which is not a constant expression whose equivalent value is known at query planning time.

 ## SUBQUERY_EXPRESSION

 which contains subquery expressions.